Dialogue Modding – pt 1 – Orientation

 Orientation to dialogue structure

 This is what a file looks like in the dialogue editor.
-Lines always alternate between red owner/speaker/NTRY and blue PC/listener/RPLY lines.
+Lines always alternate between red owner/speaker/NTRY and blue player/listener/RPLY lines.
 The owner of this dialogue is Duncan, but other speakers can be tagged on individual lines.

 Empty listener lines appear as [CONTINUE] (or [END DIALOGUE]) nodes and allow the conversation to continue uninterrupted by player input.
 Empty owner nodes also continue the conversation but in the toolset usually display as green [COMMENT] nodes.